7 Shocking Truths About A Defibrillator

 Even if you happen to apply a Defibrillator by mistake and their heart doesn’t need a shock, a Defibrillator will not deliver any shocks unless the heart requires it.
 It is simply not possible to deliver a shock to someone that doesn’t need it, even by accident.

 And despite what some think, you cannot be held legally liable if you attempt first aid and the person does not survive or has adverse effects.
 In Australia (and many other countries) we have Good Samaritan laws protecting those who attempt to help, as long as they don’t do anything reckless.

 Shocking Truth #7 – Defibrillators Are in More Places Than You’d Think

 Defibrillators can be found in many locations throughout your community.
+A third (34%) of Australians are unaware of where a defibrillator is located.
 Likely places where you could find a Defibrillator include:

 - Shopping centres

 - Sporting clubs